- Pro Training

 |Sleeping Bag||synthetic and comfortable!||$25|

 |Rain Gear||rain jacket|

 |Wet Planet Comfort Kit||sleeping bag|

 small camp pillow

-Our Owyhee River trip will be meeting in the morning of our launch day at the Rome Launch Site/Put-In, which is roughly 32 miles East of Jordan Valley, OR.
+Our Owyhee River trip will be meeting in the morning of our launch day at the Rome Launch Site/Put-In, which is roughly 32 miles west of Jordan Valley, OR.